asheriff/resume/AaronSheriff.md

 using 3rd party tools such as Jira, Bitbucket, Crucible, and Jenkins to facilitate issue tracking, code reviews, automated builds, and release management.

+Created detailed estimates and assisted in creating project schedules from requirements documents.
+Introduced team to estimation techniques and methodologies from my construction scheduling background.

-Participated in recruiting, interviewing, and hiring decisions.
+Participated in writing job requirement, recruiting, interviewing, and hiring decisions.
 Tasked Jr. front and back-end developers.
+Member of 3 person Architecture Team.